ZIgSag/Raspberry_pi_pico_calculator/README.md

 ------------------------------------------------------------------------
-## FEATURES OF THE CALCULATOR WITH THE EXPANSION MODULE
+## CALCULATOR WITH THE EXPANSION MODULE
 ------------------------------------------------------------------------
 1) All functions of the regular calculator